cpp4theselftaught/cpp4theselftaught.github.io/_posts/2020-03-08-sudoku-solver.md

 * if the only candidates for a given value on a given row or column are all in the same cell, the value must be on that row or column in that cell.
 This means we check for such candidates per row and column.
 * If **N** positions in the same row, column or cell hold the same **N** candidate values, all other positions in that row, column or cell can be stripped of those values.

+[Check out the code](https://github.com/cpp4theselftaught/sudoku-solver) and try to add some of these yourself!